Skip to main content

 This page explains how to manage assets using the Juno SDK, including uploading, listing, counting, and deleting files within your application.
 It also covers configuration options for optimizing storage and access control.

-To upload an asset, use the following code:
+To upload a file, use the following code:

 import { uploadFile } from "@junobuild/core";